Computing for Scientists

 Homework: There will be a weekly homework.
-Homework will usually consist of multiple choice questions and short answer questions.
+Homework will usually consist of multiple choice questions and short answer questions and programming assignments.
 Unless otherwise specified, homework will be assigned on each Thursday and due in the beginning of the class in the following Thursday.
 Unless otherwise specified, only paper copies are acceptable.

-Exams: There will be one midterm and one final exam.
+Exams: There will be one midterm and one comprehensive final exam.

 Class URL: https://mymasonportal.gmu.edu/ for